 For tool-of-trade vehicles and pool cars travelling moderate distances each day, a home charger removes range anxiety and dramatically reduces administrative load.
 And with subscription-based models now available, councils don’t even need to own or maintain the hardware.

-Painter said Jet Charge’s model shifts the burden away from councils entirely: “We own and operate… we take the operational risk.”
+Painter said JET Charge’s model shifts the burden away from councils entirely: “We own and operate… we take the operational risk.”

 For 2026 fleet planning, this means home charging should sit at the top of the priority list — not DC fast chargers.